fbpx

 • Only uses natural fabrics such as silk, hemp, wool, bamboo, linen, and cotton.

-• Natural dye and non-toxic pigments used to dye colored wedding gowns.
+• Use natural dyes and non-toxic pigments for coloring their wedding gowns.

-• Committed to reducing fabric waste and repurposing scraps.
+• Committed to minimizing fabric waste by repurposing scraps.

 Larimeloom wedding dress